exceptionless/Website/2015-05-27-javascript-client-demo-exceptionless.md

 ---
 <img loading="lazy" class="aligncenter size-full wp-image-13237" src="/_site/assets/blog-header-javascript.jpg" alt="Exceptionless JavaScript Client" width="708" height="250" data-id="13237" srcset="/assets/blog-header-javascript.jpg 708w, /assets/blog-header-javascript-300x106.jpg 300w" sizes="(max-width: 708px) 100vw, 708px" />

-We&#8217;re getting closer and closer to version 1.0 of our <a title="Exceptionless JavaScript Client" href="/javascript-client-available-for-preview-testing/" target="_blank">JavaScript client</a>, and we wanted to give everyone a demo of installation, configuration, and usage.
+We're getting closer and closer to version 1.0 of our <a title="Exceptionless JavaScript Client" href="/javascript-client-available-for-preview-testing/" target="_blank">JavaScript client</a>, and we wanted to give everyone a demo of installation, configuration, and usage.

-If you&#8217;re using Node.js, make sure to check out last week&#8217;s blog post for <a title="Exceptionless Node.js Demo" href="/exceptionless-node-js-javascript-client-demo/" target="_blank">Node specific examples</a>.
+If you're using Node.js, make sure to check out last week's blog post for <a title="Exceptionless Node.js Demo" href="/exceptionless-node-js-javascript-client-demo/" target="_blank">Node specific examples</a>.
 Otherwise, continue reading for Javascript examples.

 As you read and begin playing with the Exceptionless JavaScript client, please make note of any feedback, bugs, etc, and <a title="Exceptionless.JavaScript GitHub Repo" href="https://github.com/exceptionless/Exceptionless.javascript/issues" target="_blank">submit a GitHub issue</a> so we can fast track version 1.0 &#8211; we surely appreciate it!